myzwisc/DPDP_code/README.md

 python trajectory.py labelaversion 0.1 deep-DPV 10

-The parameters above correspond to (attack goal, attack method, privacy parameter of the victim learner, number of points to be poisoned)
+The parameters above correspond to (attack goal, attack method, privacy parameter of the victim learner, number of points to be poisoned).

-After running trajectory.py, there is going to be a generated subfolder eps0.1 that contains all relevant log data, which will be used to produce the plot.
+The script trajectory.py is going to generate a subfolder /eps0.1.
 Then one can generate Figure 2(a) by using command

 python plot2D.py labelaversion 0.1 deep-DPV 10

 (2) J.py is used to generate Figure 2 (d)-(f).
 Simply use command

 python J.py labelaversion 0.1 deep-DPV 10

+Note that running J.py may take several hours.